petrelharp/local_pca/README.md

 * [Script for medicago analysis](medicago/run_on_medicago.R) : an Rscript to run the same analysis on medicago data, varying various parameters by command-line options: run `Rscript run_on_medicago.R --help` for a list.

+* [Report summarizing an analysis](medicago/summarize_run.Rmd) : an Rmarkdown file that can be compiled with [templater](https://github.com/petrelharp/templater) to produce visualizations of the results of the above.

 ## Standalone code

 Also included is code we used to analyze the datasets in the paper (before the R package was written).